Klaim/stdcxx-privext/proposal/draft.md

     platform to require different private method signatures than another.
-Because these signatures are required to be in the definition, we are then forced to also include all of the messy conditional compilation techniques such as `#ifdef`.
+Because these signatures are required to be in the definition, we are then forced to also include all of the messy conditional compilation details into the header files.

 We propose that private non-virtual methods and private static methods should be able to be declared outside of the class definition.
-This change does not break encapsulation because the methods are private, infact it improves encapsulation for reasons previously stated.
+This change does not break encapsulation because the methods are private, in fact it improves encapsulation for reasons previously stated.
 We believe this feature could also be another step towards modules in C++.

-As a side note, some programming languages provide a mixin feature which allows programmers to add public methods and possibly data members to classes.
+As a side note, some programming languages provide a mixin feature which allows programmers to reopen a class and extend its interface arbitrarily.
 We are not proposing or even endorsing any form of mixin here.
-As has been stated, private method signatures are implementation details.
+Adding, removing, or changing private methods does not change the interface of the class.

 High Level Description
 ====================

-The technical specification for this proposal is simple.
-Just allow the programmer to declare and define additional class member functions which are not present in the class definition.
+The basic idea behind this proposal is simple.
+Just allow the programmer to declare additional class non-virtual private methods and static private methods which are not present in the class definition.
 We call these additional methods *private extension methods*.